joonas175/CocktailKamu/README.md

 6. ```yarn start``` or ```npm start``` in root folder

+7. Url for site is http://localhost:8081/ if using default settings

-7. If you want to enable login, follow these steps:
+8. If you want to enable login, follow these steps:
   - https://console.developers.google.com/
   - Create new project, create OAuth credentials on Credentials tab
-  - Redirect uri should end with /login
+  - Redirect uri should end with /login (on your own computer probably http://localhost:8081/login )
   - Update environment.js with values from your new project